-The following Codes of Guidance are provided for the benefit of businesses operating from the Dubai Technology and Media Free Zone and primarily for those businesses operating as broadcasters and publishers from the Dubai Media City.
+The following Code is provided for the benefit of Licensees and businesses operating from the Dubai Creative Clusters and primarily for those Licensees and businesses operating as Broadcasters and Publishers under the regulation of the Authority.

-The Codes are based closely on the Codes published by the Broadcasting Standards Commission in the United Kingdom ("UK") but also take into account broadcasting and publication codes issued by the British Broadcasting Corporation the UK Independent Television Commission, the UK Press Complaints Commission and the UK Radio Authority.
-The cooperation and assistance of the UK Broadcasting Standards Council in the use and adaptation of the various UK Codes is gratefully acknowledged.
+The Code is based closely on the codes published by the Broadcasting Standards Commission in the United Kingdom ("UK") but also take into account broadcasting and publication codes issued by the British Broadcasting Corporation, the UK Independent Television Commission, the UK Press Complaints Commission and the UK Radio Authority.
+The cooperation and assistance of the UK Broadcasting Standards Council in the use and adaptation of the various UK codes is gratefully acknowledged.